arturpedrotti/fairnews/README.md

 ## Licença 📄

 Este projeto está sob a licença MIT.
-Veja o arquivo [LICENSE.txt](LICENSE.txt) para mais detalhes.

 ---